AWS Lambda alternative for APIs, webhooks, cron jobs, and background jobs

 What about Step Functions–style workflows?

-Use pipelines for multi-step async flows; compare orchestration features explicitly before migrating.
+Use pipelines for multi-step async flows; evaluate orchestration features explicitly before migrating.